-Striking up a Debate with The Right-Wing Activists Outside The Yasukuni Shrine on August 15th Might Not Be a Very Good Idea After All
+Striking up a Debate with The Right-Wing Activists Outside The Yasukuni Shrine Might Not Be a Very Good Idea After All -memories of an August 15th past!

 By Avi Landau

 Please do not be alarmed.
 I was not injured at all by my physical assailants ( I believe they did not intend to injure me), and I even got my camera back.
-And though I was quite surprised by how the starting up of a simple conversation led to my being mobbed, intimidated and then verbally abused as the police helped me get away ( and even when I thought I was well away from the mob ,one gentle-looking old man came up to me and said GET THE HELL OUT OF JAPAN – Nihon kara dette ike), I never really felt frightened or insulted.
+And though I was quite surprised by how the mere starting up of a conversation led to my being mobbed, intimidated and then verbally abused – as the police helped me get away ( and even when I thought I was well away of the mob, one gentle-looking old man came up to me and said GET THE HELL OUT OF JAPAN – Nihon kara dette ike), I never really felt frightened or insulted.

 Let me quickly tell you the whole story from the beginning to end.
-If you`d like a little background information please read:
+If you`d like a little background information please read my past articles: A Day at Yasukuni Shrine and New Regulations and Police Tactics to Reduce Noise and Violence at Yasukuni Shrine

 Here we go-